On the subcritical self-catalytic branching Brownian motions: Existence: Proof of Theorem

-\begin{lemma} Fix a smooth function $g$ with bounded derivatives of any orders.
+\begin{lemma} Fix a smooth function $g$ with bounded derivatives of all orders.
 Assume that $U$ is an open interval containing the support of $g$.
-Let $\nu\in\mathcal{N}$ satisfy that $F_U(\nu)<\infty$ where $F_U(\nu)$ is given as in \eqref{Condition-initial-measure}. \begin{enumerate} \item[(i)] It holds that
+Let $\nu\in\mathcal{N}$ satisfy $F_U(\nu)<\infty$ where $F_U(\nu)$ is given as in \eqref{Condition-initial-measure}. \begin{enumerate} \item[(i)] It holds that

 Here, for each $x\in \mathbb R$, $(B_t)_{t\geq 0}$ is a Brownian motion initiated at position $x$ w.r.t.~the expectation operator $\mathbf E_x$. \item[(ii)] $(\E_{(\emptyset, \nu)}[\tilde Z_t(g)])_{t> 0}$ is continuous, and $\lim_{t\downarrow 0}\E_{(\emptyset, \nu)}[\tilde Z_t(g)] = \nu(g)$. \item[(iii)] Suppose further that $g$ is non-negative.
 Then for every $t>0$,